 Reference Practicum via LIS 691

-On occasion, the Reference and Information Services department will hire a practicum student.
+On occasion, the Research, Outreach, and Instruction department will hire a practicum student.
 These practicums are primarily available in the fall semester.
 Spring semester practicums may be arranged if activities are avaialable.
 These students will enroll for LIS 691 (formerly LIS 601) and work for at least 90 hours as unpaid interns.
 Practicums include projects from typical areas of reference work such as:

 - Reference Service: Desk, telephone, and chat.